prevwong/craft.js/packages/docs/docs/api/Node.md

   ["dom", "HTMLElement", "The DOM of the current Node's User Element.
 For User Components, this is defined by the `connect` connector"], ["related", "Record<String, React.ElementType>", "A map of React Components that shares the current Node context"], ["rules", "Object", [
-    ["canDrag", "(currentNode: Node) => boolean", "Specifies the conditions for the current Node to be dragged.
-Only applicable if the current Node is a child of a Canvas Node"], ["canMoveIn", "(incomingChildNode: Node, currentNode: Node) => boolean", "Specifies the condtions for which a Node can be dropped in the current Node.
-Only applicable if the current Node is a Canvas Node"], ["canMoveOut", "(outgoingChildNode: Node, currentNode: Node) => boolean", "Specifies the conditions for which a Node can be dragged out of the current Node.
-Only applicable if the current Node is a Canvas Node"], ]]
+    ["canDrag", "(currentNode: Node) => boolean", "Specifies if the current Node can be dragged.
+Applicable only if the current Node is a direct child of a Canvas Node"], ["canMoveIn", "(incomingNode: Node, currentNode: Node) => boolean", "Specifies if an incoming Node can be dropped in the current Node.
+Applicable only if the current Node is a Canvas Node"], ["canMoveOut", "(outgoingNode: Node, currentNode: Node) => boolean", "Specifies if a child Node can be dragged out of the current Node.
+Applicable only if the current Node is a Canvas Node"], ]]
 ]} />